adjust/android_sdk/doc/english/criteo_plugin.md

 #### User Segment

 It's possible to attach the user segment to every Criteo event with the `injectUserSegmentIntoCriteoEvents` method.
-The user segment will be sent with every Criteo event for the duration of the application lifecycle, so it must be set again when the app is re-lauched.
+The user segment will be sent with every Criteo event for the duration of the application life cycle, so it must be set again when the app is re-launched.

-The customer id can be removed by setting the `injectUserSegmentIntoCriteoEvents` value with `null`.
+The user segment can be removed by setting the `injectUserSegmentIntoCriteoEvents` value to `null`.

 ```java
 import com.adjust.sdk.plugin.AdjustCriteo;